High-Level System Change: Protecting Business and Society

 High-level system change only can succeed if it is done from a whole system perspective.
 Collaborative groups initially should focus on high-level goals and all relevant aspects of the whole system.
 This enables groups to see root causes, systemic barriers, key leverage points and most effective solutions.
 A whole system perspective also enables groups to identify linkages and synergies.
 This can facilitate development of efficient and effective solutions that address or resolve multiple issues at once.

 To illustrate, a high-level system change collaborative might initially focus on maximizing the well-being of current and future generations by applying the rule of law to businesses.
-Failing to hold companies fully responsible for negative impacts is a primary overarching economic and political systems law.
+Failing to hold companies fully responsible for negative impacts is a primary overarching economic and political system flaw.
 It places businesses in conflict with society.
 This is the specific mechanism that compels companies to degrade the environment and society, and thereby create growing problems for business.
 Flawed systems make it impossible for companies to mitigate about 80 percent of negative environmental and social impacts and remain in business.
 Protecting business and society requires that systems be evolved in ways that hold companies fully responsible.
 This eliminates conflicts between business and society.
 It makes acting in a fully responsible manner the profit-maximizing strategy.

 The rule of law is a fundamental component of libertarian and other philosophies.
 Civilized society cannot exist without it.
 The rule of law says that individuals and businesses should be free to do what they want, provided that they do not cause harm.
 The rule of law usually is effectively applied to individuals.
 They are held responsible through murder, assault and many other laws.
 However, the rule of law is poorly applied to businesses in many countries, especially the US.
 Companies are not held responsible for causing extensive environmental and social degradation (i.e. harm).